 As we age, there are more things that can go wrong with us.
 That is why it is recommended that the older that you or your parents are, the more coverage you should get.
 Maximizing coverage for your parents is the best way to ensure that they will be covered in an emergency situation.
 Better protection in an emergency situation can save so much money and frustration.
 Being caught with a huge medical bill because the policy only offered minimum coverage can be stressful.
 Therefore, you want to choose a policy with high maximum coverage options and a low deductible to get the most coverage.
 Learn about how to choose policy maximum and deductible.

 3. Pre-Existing Medical Conditions Coverage

 Though Visitors insurance policies do not cover pre-existing medical conditions, some policies provide coverage for acute-onset of pre-existing conditions for certain situations.
-Acute onset conditions means sudden or unexpected outbreak of the condition that requires immediate medical attention may be covered.
-It is a good idea to check to see if the policy includes this condition or how you can add it to your loved one’s policy.
+Acute onset conditions, meaning sudden or unexpected outbreak of conditions that require immediate medical attention, may be covered.
+It is a good idea to check to see if the policy includes such conditions or how you can add them to your loved one’s policy.